-For data sharing in these ecosystems to be mutually beneficial, these networks must be based on equal partnership and reciprocity.
+In order for data sharing in these ecosystems to be mutually beneficial, it is crucial that these networks are based on equal partnership and reciprocity.
 There should be no dominant actor in the ecosystem who can gain an advantage from the data to a particular degree and/or to the detriment of other members.

 The cloud provider itself should not be a dominant player either – for example, in addition to its function as a cloud service provider, it also acts as a competitor to those who make their data available and share in the cloud.

 With the points described, small- to medium-sized enterprises, in particular, can make greater use of the diverse potential of the cloud.
 However, it is important that any attempt at cloud transformation fits in with the strategic goals of the enterprise, is embedded in the overall digital transformation strategy, and that a suitable cloud architecture with the right cloud provider is selected accordingly.